Article

 Good debt might be a low-cost mortgage, investing in yourself through a student loan or borrowing to build a successful business.
 It’s debt that ultimately improves your financial position.
 Bad debt on the other hand is a drain with no financial benefit – expensive personal loans, overdrafts and credit cards for instance.
 These should be repaid as soon as possible.

-2. Save up an emergency fund
+2. Build up an emergency fund

 Once your house is in order in terms of debt, you can put other parts of your financial plan into place.
-A lump sum could help you build a reserve of readily available cash to draw on in the event of an emergency – often called a ‘rainy day fund’.
+A lump sum could help you build a reserve of readily available cash to draw on in the event of an emergency – often called a ‘rainy-day fund’.

-There is no prescriptive size for a rainy day fund.
+There is no prescriptive size for a rainy-day fund.
 Three to six months’ income is often referred to as a rule of thumb, but it depends on lots of variables such as job security, whether you have dependents and generally to what extent you think your life is ‘futureproofed’.
 Some people aspire to a sizeable amount to give them full confidence, even though sitting on lots of cash is generally inefficient as interest is generally not enough to keep up with the cost of living.

-See what savings rates you could access with Charles Stanley Direct Cash Savings.
+See what savings rates you could access with Charles Stanley Direct Cash Savings

-3. Lump sum investments
+3. Lump sum investing

 Investing puts your money to work, potentially growing your lump sum over time.
 But investments may fall as well as rise.
-That’s why it’s wise to wait until you’ve paid off any expensive debts and saved up a rainy-day fund before investing.
+That’s why it’s wise to wait until you’ve paid off any expensive debts and saved up a rainy-day fund before you start investing.

 Another way to take the weight off your shoulders is a ready-made diversified portfolio in the form of multi-asset funds, which can give you peace of mind that your investments have been curated by a team of experts.
+You’ll still need to choose the right product based on the amount of risk you want to take, though.

 Be sure to use appropriate tax ‘wrappers’ for your investing goals such as a pension for retirement, ISAs for earlier access and Junior ISAs for children.
 By placing your money into ISAs, you can save money and make your investments work harder for you.
 You won’t pay capital gains tax on any profits and there’s no tax on dividends from shares or the income earned on bonds.

-Another way to protect your lump sum from tax is by contributing to a personal pension.
+Another way to help protect your lump sum from tax is by contributing to a personal pension.
 If you aren’t paying into a pension currently, it’s worth considering, especially if a comfortable retirement is one of your long-term life goals.

 Some of the key things to know: